ChErYl-RAi/Cheryllian-Amirom/README.md

 adjectives/adverbs go before their corresponding nouns/verbs

+words can be combined to make new ones, separated with hyphens (like affixes)

 # affixes

  *note- if an affix/word ends in -i (noi, -bei, soi), it gets strengthened to -s if you put an affix after it (nos-en, amiri-bes-ej, sos-d'insen)